j0lvera/pgbudget/QUERIES.md

     -- display the account name
     a.name as account_name,

-    -- calculate money budgeted to this category (transfers from Income) coalesce(sum(case
+    -- calculate money budgeted to this category (transfers from income) coalesce(sum(case
         when t.debit_account_id = income.id and t.credit_account_id = a.id
         then t.amount